-16. Bedlands.
+17. Bedlands.
 Those submerged lands below the line of extreme low tide in marine waters and below the line of navigability of navigable lakes and rivers

-17. Berm.
-One or several linear deposits of sand and gravel generally paralleling the shore at or landward of OHWM; berms are naturally stable because of material size or vegetation
+18. Berm.
+One or several linear deposits of sand and gravel generally paralleling the shore at or landward of OHWM; berms are naturally stable because of material size or vegetation.

-18. Billboard.
+19. Billboard.
 See “Signs and Billboards”